 A recent study by Arandarenko and Vukojevic (2008) exploring labour costs and labour taxes in five Western Balkan countries (WB-5) - Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Serbia - found that from a comparative perspective, labour tax wedges are relatively high in the region.
 The main reason behind are high social insurance contribution rates.
 Since taxation is not progressive in most countries, the tax burden is high on low-wage workers and workers with dependents.
-Personal income taxes have generally been reduced over the past several years, resulting in the lowest rates as compared to the European Union, whereas social security contributions (remaining largely unchanged) are only slightly lower than in the EU-27.
-In 2006/2007 the average tax wedge (ratio of total labour taxes to total labour costs) for single persons with average earnings was 29% in Albania, about 33% in both entities of Bosnia and Herzegovina, and between 39% and 42% in the other countries.
-Over time Croatia gradually lowered its tax wedge, from a very high level of almost 53% in 1994 to 41% in 2007, through cuts in both personal income tax and social security contributions.
+Personal income taxes have generally been reduced over the past several years, resulting in the lowest rates as compared to the European Union, whereas social security contributions (remaining largely unchanged) are only slightly lower than in the EU-27.1 In 2006/2007 the average tax wedge (ratio of total labour taxes to total labour costs) for single persons with average earnings was 29 per cent in Albania, about 33 per cent in both entities of Bosnia and Herzegovina, and between 39 and 42 per cent in the other countries.
+Over time Croatia gradually lowered its tax wedge, from a very high level of almost 53 per cent in 1994 to 41 per cent in 2007, through cuts in both personal income tax and social security contributions.

-As far as the three peer countries are concerned, the tax wedge has remained nearly unchanged at high levels (exceeding 40%) in Slovenia over recent years; it slightly declined (to 42.2%) in Romania; and it fell substantially (to 31%, from 40% in 2006) in Bulgaria.
+As far as the three peer countries are concerned, the tax wedge has remained nearly unchanged at high levels (exceeding 40 per cent) in Slovenia over recent years; it slightly declined (to 42.2 per cent) in Romania; and it fell substantially (to 31 per cent, from 40 per cent in 2006) in Bulgaria.
 In the latter country the tax brackets have been lowered, particularly from 2001 onwards.
-During 2006 and 2007 three tax brackets were in force with rates of 20%, 22% and 24% respectively.
-Starting from 2008 a 10% flat rate applies (EC, 2008).
-In Romania the flat tax came into force at the beginning of 2005, with a rate of 16%, replacing the previous four-bracket system with tax rates ranging between 18% and 40%.
+During 2006 and 2007 three tax brackets were in force with rates of 20, 22 and 24 per cent respectively.
+Starting from 2008 a 10 per cent flat rate applies (EC, 2008).
+In Romania the flat tax came into force at the beginning of 2005, with a rate of 16 per cent, replacing the previous four-bracket system with tax rates ranging between 18 and 40 per cent.

-In 2005 the PIT revenue accounted for an average 3% of the GDP in the WB-5 region (the highest was reported for Serbia at 5.9%), versus about 8% in the EU-27.
-The respective figures for social security contributions were 10% in the WB-5 versus 11% in the EU-27.
+1 In 2005 the PIT revenue accounted for an average 3 per cent of the GDP in the WB-5 region (the highest was reported for Serbia at 5.9 per cent), versus about 8 per cent in the EU-27.
+The respective figures for social security contributions were 10 per cent in the WB-5 versus 11 per cent in the EU-27.